dqgthb/mymanual/vim.md

 brew install macvim --with-cscope --with-lua brew linkapps macvim
 ```
+It seems like `brew linkapps macvim` does not work properly for Mac Spotlight.
+I should manually option+command+drag (alias) the "/usr/local/Cellar/macvim/8.0-127/MacVim.app" to "/Applications/" directory and it works for spotlight.

 ## Select mode?
 visual mode then <c-g>.
 If you type anything in that state all selected letters would be deleted as if you selected on a normal editor.